 "Many of the commodities that currently dominate the New York agricultural sector, like dairy products, apples, cabbage, and potatoes, are not well suited for the warming trends predicted for this century"

-Cornell Climate Change has developed a fact sheet titled Farming Success In a Changing Climate, which also addresses the challenges that New York State will face as agriculture is affected by climate change.
+Cornell University College of Agricultural & Life Sciences has developed a fact sheet titled Farming Success In An Uncertain Climate, which also addresses the challenges that New York State will face as agriculture is affected by climate change.
 It mentions flooding and drought potential, heat stress, and challenges from pests, weeds, and livestock.
 However, the sheet also provides suggestions and solutions for some of these problems, hoping to provide farmers with information to predict the challenges they might face and the options they have.
-The fact sheet can be found here.
+Download the fact sheet.

-Cornell Climate Change's Agriculture Resources page also provides tools to help farmers mitigate and adapt to climate change, and links for further information and resources.
+Cornell Climate Change's Climate Smart Farming page also provides tools to help farmers mitigate and adapt to climate change, and links for further information and resources.